NattyXO/Color-Picker/README.md

 ## Overview

-This Color Picker application allows users to explore various colors by entering their names or hexadecimal codes.
-The app displays the color and its name (if available) for quick reference.
+This is a simple color picker Windows Forms application developed in C#.
+It allows users to select colors through various means and provides real-time color detection from the screen.

 ## Features

 - **Color Dictionary:** Contains a collection of named colors with their corresponding hexadecimal codes.
 - **Color Search:** Users can search for a color by entering its name and view the associated hexadecimal code.
 - **Color Display:** Displays the entered hexadecimal code as a color.
+- **Real-time Color Detection:** Get the hexadecimal value of the color under the cursor.
 - **Additional Information:** Links to GitHub, About, and Refresh functionalities.

 ## Usage